Quickstart

 This page walks you through building a minimal but real ShopiMind integration, from an empty project all the way to the manifest you submit for registration.
 The path is deliberately as short as possible: you install the kit and the SDK, you write a skeleton integration, you run it locally, then you generate its manifest.

-You write a defineIntegration({...}); the JavaScript integration kit (@shopimind/integration-kit-js) does the rest: webhook server, signature verification, sync scheduler, a local store (a SQLite database, inside your service) and a ready-to-use, authenticated ShopiMind HTTP client on ctx.spm.
+You write a defineIntegration({...}); the JavaScript integration kit (@shopimind/integration-kit-js) does the rest: webhook server, signature verification, sync scheduler, a store (SQLite by default, or your PostgreSQL, always inside your service; see Persistence & stores) and a ready-to-use, authenticated ShopiMind HTTP client on ctx.spm.

 The kit depends on and re-exports the SDK (@shopimind/sdk-js): you import SDK resources and types from the kit, and you call the SDK's static methods on ctx.spm to push your data.